- Altar Bread

 Day use, no overnight (with lunch) $20

-We are usually unable to accept check-ins on Sunday or Monday.
+We are usually able to accept check-ins Wednesday through Sunday.

 Our retreat facilities are simple.
 We provide single rooms, furnished with a writing desk and closet.
 All bath/shower facilities are shared and can be accessed only through public hallways, so please bring a bathrobe or housecoat.
 There are several small sitting rooms, a common dining area, and an outdoor deck.
 Bed and bath linens and soap are provided.